-A. Declare unlawful and set aside the October 2019 revisions to the I-912 form and its information-collection;
+A. Declare unlawful and set aside the October 2019 revisions to the I-912 form and its instructions;

-B. Declare unlawful and set aside the October 2019 revisions to USCIS's fee-waiver
+B. Declare unlawful and set aside the October 2019 revisions to USCIS's fee-waiver information-collection;

-C. Declare unlawful and set aside USCIS's decision to cease applying its 2011
+C. Declare unlawful and set aside USCIS's decision to cease applying its 2011 Memorandum;

-Memorandum;
+D. Declare unlawful and set aside the October 2019 revisions to the USCIS Policy Manual;

-D. Declare unlawful and set aside the October 2019 revisions to the USCIS Policy and its instructions, the expiration date on the 2011 Memorandum, the October 2019 revisions to the USCIS Policy Manual, and the October 2019 revisions to USCIS's fee-waiver informationcollection;
+E. Enjoin USCIS from implementing the October 2019 revisions to the I-912 form and its instructions, the expiration date on the 2011 Memorandum, the October 2019 revisions to the USCIS Policy Manual, and the October 2019 revisions to USCIS's fee-waiver informationcollection;